stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 * Easily manage and search among your subscriptions
 * Imports Mark Jaquith's Subscribe To Comments (and its clones) data
 * Imports comments from Comment Reply Notification plugin
-* Messages are fully customizable, no poEdit required (and you can use HTML!)
+* Messages are fully customizable, no poEdit required (and you can use HTML!) with a Rich Text Editor - WYSIWYG
 * Disable subscriptions for specific posts
+* One Click Unsubscribe
 * Compatible with [Fluency Admin](http://deanjrobinson.com/projects/fluency-admin/) and [QTranslate](http://wordpress.org/extend/plugins/qtranslate/)

 == Installation ==